livctr/my_setup/README_REMOTE_ENV.md

 ### Section 1: Singularity and conda

+NOTE: move the `miniconda3` folder out of `ext3` so that the conda kernels can access the envs

 See [DSGA 1011 Google Colab](https://colab.research.google.com/drive/1v0M4XwEPysR7_EnnyjMGAJlZBjYqqHWh?usp=sharing#scrollTo=KkG_1WrS9XA6).
 This is a good step-by-step guide.
 Luckily for you, I did this.
 I believe you can copy-paste the following code into your login terminal on Greene.
 You may need to change the first line depending on what you can access and if you're on Big Purple.

 #### Install Singularity